hsyl20/haskus-website/pages/system/manual/intro.rst

 * it doesn't rely on usual user-space kernel interfaces (e.g., libdrm, libinput, X11, wayland, etc.) to communicate with the kernel

-Note however that programs using the haskus system are compiled with the GHC: hence they still depend on GHC's runtime system (RTS) dependencies (libc, etc.).
+Note however that programs using the haskus system are compiled with GHC: hence they still depend on GHC's runtime system (RTS) dependencies (libc, etc.).
 Programs are statically compiled to embed those dependencies.